Gandalf-/dotfiles/README.md

 - `zip` *or* `tar`
 - `md5sum`

 qcrypt compresses the target directory or file and uses AES256 salted password encryption provided through `openssl`.

 qcrypt uses the `.zaes256` and `.taes256` file extensions to denote its own archives.
+The existence of lack there of is how qcrypt determines whether the argument is a target or archive, and which compression program to use.

 qcrypt computes a checksum of the the target before compression and encryption to ensure that the archive has not been tampered with at rest.
 This checksum is then verified after successful decryption.
 It also maintains the date the archive was created to alert the user when last the archive was opened upon successful decryption.
 This information is kept inside the qcrypt archive itself and is removed upon decryption and presentation to the user.